exsitu-projects/ilatex/TECHNICAL-GUIDE.md

 ## Reading source files and code mappings

-Once the document has been recompiled, the code mapping manager ([`CodeMappingManager`]) is responsible of reading the file of code mappings (generated by the LaTeX compiler) and creating objects representing all the code mappings ([`CodeMapping`]).
+Once the document has been recompiled, the code mapping manager ([`CodeMappingManager`]) is responsible for reading the file of code mappings (generated by the LaTeX compiler) and creating objects representing all the code mappings ([`CodeMapping`]).
 From there, the source file manager ([`SourceFileManager`]) creates an object representing a source file (`SourceFile`) for each unique path in all the code mapping objects.

-Internally, sources files are represented by two different structures: a text document representing the content of the file ([`TextDocument`] objects provided by Visual Studio Code), and an abstract syntax tree (AST) representing the structure of the code ([`LatexAST`]).
+Internally, sources files are represented by two different structures: a text document representing the content of the file ([`TextDocument`] objects provided by Visual Studio Code) and an abstract syntax tree (AST) representing the structure of the code ([`LatexAST`]).
 They are related to a number of other concepts, including _positions_ and _ranges_ in the file ([`SourceFilePosition`], [`SourceFileRange`]), two kinds of _editors_ for performing edits ([`AtomicSourceFileEditor`], [`LightweightSourceFileEditor`]), and _changes_ in the file ([`SourceFileChange`]), which are used in various locations in the code, as they are helpful for manipulating source files.
 Changes are detected by the source file manager, logged if required, and forwarded to the AST.